dellytools/delly/README.md

 Delly for long reads from PacBio or ONT (experimental)
 ------------------------------------------------------

-Delly also has a long-read SV discovery mode.
+Delly also has a long-read SV discovery mode (currently, only INS and DEL are supported).

 `delly lr -y ont -g hg19.fa -x hg19.excl input.bam`